pratikpgupta/Automated-Door-Lock-System-Master/README.md

 # Automated-door-lock-system
-In this project we build an automated door lock system for our Robotics
+In this project I built an automated door lock system using Adruino UNO & bluetooth sensors coded in C++